-The default character set for creating data structures of string data types.
-Character sets are used for CHAR, VARCHAR and BLOB SUB_TYPE TEXT data types.
+Clause specifying the default character set for creating data structures of string data types.
+Character sets are used for CHAR, VARCHAR and BLOB_SUB_TYPE_TEXT data types.
 The character set NONE is used by default.
-It is also possible to specify the default COLLATION for the default character set, making that collation the default for the default character set.
+It is also possible to specify the default COLLATION for the default character set, making that collation sequence the default for the default character set.
 The default will be used for the entire database except where an alternative character set, with or without a specified collation, is used explicitly for a field, domain, variable, cast expression, etc.